omise/omise-android/README.md

     intent.putExtra(OmiseActivity.EXTRA_AMOUNT, 1500.0)
     intent.putExtra(OmiseActivity.EXTRA_CURRENCY, "thb")

-    // you can retrieve your account's capabilities through the SDk (will be explained in a different section) intent.putExtra(OmiseActivity.EXTRA_CAPABILITY, capability)
+    // you can retrieve your account's capabilities through the SDK (will be explained in a different section) intent.putExtra(OmiseActivity.EXTRA_CAPABILITY, capability)

     startActivityForResult(intent, REQUEST_CC)